American Cinema Editors: Eddie Awards

-Beginning in 1950, the ACE held an annual dinner to honor the film editing Academy Award nominees.
+Beginning on March 14, 1951, the ACE held an annual dinner to honor the film editing Academy Award nominees - and the award was dubbed the Academy Nominees Awards Dinner for its first eleven years.
 When the National Academy of Television Arts and Sciences (NATAS) created a film editing category, the ACE invited them to the dinner as well.

-In 1962, the ACE began giving its own awards.
+The first dinner was hosted by filmmaker George Murphy while Frank Capra handed the awards.
+The first dinner also included over two hundred guests - including film editors, stars, and producers.

+Since the 12th American Cinema Editors Awards in 1962, the ACE began giving its own awards and renamed the event to American Cinema Editors Awards Dinner.
+In addition to handing out awards to film editors, they also began handing awards to television editors.
+The "Eddies" name and the statuette were introduced at the 15th American Cinema Editors Awards in 1965.
 The awards and nominations are typically covered in entertainment industry newspapers and journals such as Variety and The Hollywood Reporter.

-The following awards are either currently given or have been given in the past.
-The American Cinema Editors does not publish an archive of these awards; it refers readers to the Internet Movie Database (IMDb) for archival information.

-As of 2021, the ACE presents 16 categories for film and television alongside special ones, these have gone through several name changes to make distinctions between genre, running time and commercial/non-commercial television productions depending on the category.
+As of 2024, the ACE presents 16 categories for film and television alongside special ones, these have gone through several name changes to make distinctions between genre, running time and commercial/non-commercial television productions depending on the category.
 The list below shows the categories under their current names respectively.